Food, glorious food

 However, the people I interact with on Twitter are different, and many of them are foodies.
 As a result, I turned to them for help in compiling a list of recipes.
 The request was simple: I’m looking for delicious, single-pot recipes, to be prepared on a single-burner camping stove.
 I’ve linked to each person’s Twitter name, so if any of these recipes are of particular benefit to you, please do go thank the person who suggested it?

-All these recipes are available in a booklet I had professionally printed, and of which I still have a few copies left.
+All these recipes were available in a booklet I had professionally printed, but that was a very limited print run, and I have no more copies left.
 I only ever sold these at cost, covering my printing costs per booklet.
-If want to own one of these really nifty and unique cookbooks, simply click here.

 Camping cooking, particularly when cycle touring, brings with it several challenges.
 I’m specifically focusing on wild-camping here.
 That means there will be no taps nearby to refill water bottles, and no dishwashing area.
 You will be limited to just the water you carried with you, and that has to be used for drinking, cooking and cleaning.
 You will only have your little camping stove to cook on, and that means only a single pot.
 Crucially, you will have no means of refrigeration.
 Summers in the UK can get surprisingly hot, certainly hot enough to spoil food and help you on your way to a bout of food poisoning.
 Because of this, I didn’t include a number of recipes calling for seafood, except those that use tinned food.